trainer-aimon/AI_ClashRoyale/README.md

 # AI_ClashRoyale
+Inspired by pygta5!
 Use machine learning to build a AI of ClashRoyale.
-Just for fun!
+Have fun!